fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 If this flag is not provided, Fybrik will use the default `taxonomy.json` file with no layers compiled into it.

-After installing the fybrik helm chart, it is possible to upgrade Fybrik with an updated custom taxonomy file (`taxonomy.json`) with the following command:
+For an already deployed fybrik instance, it is possible to upgrade fybrik with an updated custom taxonomy file (`taxonomy.json`) with the following command:

 ```bash
 helm upgrade fybrik fybrik-charts/fybrik -n fybrik-system --wait --set-file taxonomyOverride=taxonomy.json